Lillian Friedman Astor

 Lillian Friedman Astor (born April 12, 1912 – July 9, 1989) was an American animator who was one of the first female animators in the country.
 She worked for Fleischer Brothers' studio, inking and eventually animating various Betty Boop cartoons, as well as one Popeye, some Color Classics, and several Hunky and Spunky cartoons, although she received screen credit on only six of the forty-two cartoons she animated in her lifetime.
+The Fleischer Studios' policy was to never credit more than two animators in a cartoon, and Friedman was usually one of the animators left out from the credits.

 Personal life

 Born in New York City, Friedman started drawing at the age of 12 and later attended Washington Irving High School, where she studied commercial art and fashion design.
 After graduating, she worked as a fashion designer.